 Another affordable option near San Marco square is sharing a pizza at Aciugheta.
 Pizza is literally the one thing every guide tells you not to eat in Venice, but Aciugheta does a good job.

 From Birreria Forst proceed to the neighborhood of Castello.
 Enjoy the less crowded part of Venice on the way to one of the most unique book shops in the world.
-The books here are stored in the most unusual matter, for example in a gondola right in the middle of the store.
+The books here are stored in the most unusual manner, for example, in a gondola right in the middle of the store.

 Last, but not least, Acqua Alta has two resident cats (that’s how many I spotted, maybe they have more) which was reason enough for me to visit.